 It’s not until you flip the Surface Pro 2 over that you discover its differences.
 Microsoft has nixed the Windows logo at the rear in favor of the word “Surface” wordmark in the company’s typical Segoe font.
 That’s just a minor change, but it’s written on the big new addition: a two-stage kickstand.
 While you could always use the Surface Pro as a tablet in your lap, I had trouble sitting comfortably while using the keyboard and trackpad on Microsoft’s special Type or Touch Covers.
 The new kickstand opens to a second angle that doesn’t look incredibly different on a desk, but it digs into your legs better, instead of the delicate balancing act of the original angle.
 It’s much sturdier.

 The covers are key if you want to use this tablet as a laptop, which is how Microsoft wants you to use the Surface Pro 2.
 While you’ll spend $900 on this device, it’s just a big, expensive tablet until you add a Type Cover or Touch Cover.
-(Microsoft may flaunt it in all of its ad campaigns, but there's no keyboard cover in the box.)
-The Type Cover 2 connects via the magnetic dock connector at the bottom of the Surface Pro 2, and it's slightly more rigid, thinner, and more colorful than the original Type Cover.
+(Microsoft may flaunt it in all of its ad campaigns, but there’s no keyboard cover in the box.)
+The Type Cover 2 connects via the magnetic dock connector at the bottom of the Surface Pro 2, and it’s slightly more rigid, thinner, and more colorful than the original Type Cover.
 It’s the perfect partner for the new kickstand angle.
-I found using them together made it a lot easier to type comfortably on my lap without the worry of the Surface Pro 2 dropping onto the floor.
+I found using them together made it a lot easier to type comfortably on my lap without worrying that the Surface Pro 2 might drop on to the floor.